niteshsinghrajput/CRUD-Spring-Boot-JPA-MySQL/README.md

 ```
-## Right click on Application.java file and run as Java Application
+### 6. Right click on Application.java file and run as Java Application

 ## Once Sprint Boot Application will be started successfully then we
 can call following Endpoints by using POSTMAN

-## To get list of books call following endpoint with GET Request
+### 7. To get list of books call following endpoint with GET Request
 ```
   http://localhost:8080/bookservice/books
 ```
-### To Create New Book use following url with POST Request
+### 8.To Create New Book use following url with POST Request
 ```
   http://localhost:8080/bookservice/books
 ```